Onboard the Cutty Sark in Greenwich – Tales from the Sea

 It’s no secret that us Brits love tea.

 It was during the Victorian era that tea became very popular.
-In fact, it became so widely liked that ale was replaced as the most favourite of all beverages and tea reigned supreme.
+In fact, it became so widely liked that ale was replaced as the most favourite of all beverages.
+Tea reigned supreme.

 The drinking of tea led to the birth of a thing beyond a mere habit or addiction.
 It became a culture.
 Tea rooms mushroomed up all over the place.
-Private teas and teas in hotels were in demand and people paid big money for it.
+Tea was in demand and people paid big money for it.

-The Victorians needed the Cutty Sark – the fastest clipper that money could buy – to satisfy their addiction to tea!
-The Cutty Sark made eight tea treks from London to China and back, loading tea in Shanghai or Hankou and collecting up 600,000 kg of leaves during each trip.
+The Victorians needed the Cutty Sark – the fastest clipper that money could buy – to satisfy their addiction to tea.
+The Cutty Sark made eight tea treks from London to China and back.
+Each journey collected up 600,000 kg of leaves.
 In total she carried almost 4.5 million kilograms of tea between 1870 and 1877.
-Now that’s a lot of tea!
+Now that’s a lot of weight for an old girl to carry!

 To the moon and back